Ostalgie: Commercialisation

 Ostalgie is expressed in present day Germany through commodities and products reminiscent of the East-German era.

-Many businesses in Germany cater to those who feel Ostalgie and have begun providing them with artifacts that remind them of life under the GDR; artifacts that imitate the old ones.
-Available again are brands of East German food, old state television programmes on video tape and DVD, and the once widespread Wartburg and Trabant cars.
+Recently a commercial market catering to those who feel Ostalgie has emerged in Germany.
+It is centered around providing artifacts, both originals and reproductions, that remind of life under the GDR.
+Some examples are brands of East German food, old state television programmes on video tape and DVD, and the once widespread Wartburg and Trabant cars.